Skip to main content

 Expected Results

-Iru Endpoint EDR will detect and automatically quarantine the EICAR test file within seconds of adding the executable bit to the file and will be reported with a status of ‘Quarantined’ in the Threats module located in the left-hand navigation bar and in the Threats tab of a Device Record.
+In Protect mode, Iru Endpoint EDR detects and automatically quarantines the EICAR test file within seconds of making the file executable (for example, run chmod +x ~/Desktop/eicar_test), reporting it with a status of Quarantined on the Detections page and in the Detections tab of the Device Record.

 Considerations

-• Safe Testing: The EICAR test file is completely safe and non-malicious, designed specifically for testing anti-malware systems without posing any security risk
+• Safe testing: The EICAR test file is completely safe and designed specifically for anti-malware validation

-• Posture Mode Testing: Test both Detect and Protect modes to ensure proper configuration and functionality of your EDR Library Item settings
+• Posture mode testing: Test both Detect and Protect modes to confirm your EDR Library Item settings

-• Status Verification: Always verify the threat status in both the main Threats module and individual device records to confirm proper detection and reporting
+• Status verification: Verify threat status in both the Detections module and individual device records

-• Regular Testing: Incorporate EICAR testing into your regular security validation procedures to ensure ongoing EDR functionality
+• Regular testing: Include EICAR testing in periodic security validation procedures

-• Documentation: Keep records of your EICAR testing results as part of your security compliance and audit documentation
+• Documentation: Record test results as part of compliance and audit documentation